clairetsoi1129/mars-rover/README.md

 ## Approaches
 1. Implement simple logic by getting Input from files
 2. Add boundary check
-3. Implement logic by getting user input
+3. Implement logic by getting user controller
 4. Implement GUI in swing
-5. Validate user input
+5. Validate user controller
 6. Add obstacle to block the way of rover
 7. Add sample for rover to collect